Most Commonly Asked Questions

 Q. Is an interview required?

 A. The Department does not interview Ph.D. applicants; admissions decisions are based on the materials provided with your application.
-After admissions decisions are announced, successful candidates are invited to visit Princeton – usually in April.
+After admissions decisions are announced, successful candidates are invited to visit Princeton – usually in March or April.

 Q. Is an interview encouraged?